Are you craving a vegan cheesecake or more specifically a Gin Blueberry Cheesecake with Strawberry Topping?

 Every once and again, I love to have a bite of cheesecake.
 But I feel instantly guilty after eating it.
-This faux-cheesecake recipe is decadent, yet it has ingredients that you don't have to feel guilty about!
-I've seen some raw vegan recipes that make great cheesecakes, but I think that the blend of both cooked and raw elements make the perfect balance.
+This faux Gin Blueberry Cheesecake with Strawberry Topping recipe is decadent, yet it has ingredients that you don’t have to feel guilty about!
+I’ve seen some raw vegan recipes that make great cheesecakes, but I think that the blend of both cooked and raw elements make a perfect balance.

 If you have leftover graham cookie dough from my Homemade Bourbon S’mores recipe, you’re already one-third of the way there!